 Transparency International is working across our global network to look at where and how corruption can get a foothold in the mining sector.
-We are shining our spotlight on the process of obtaining a mining or exploration permit and asking: who gets the right to mine?
+Our Accountable Mining Programme is shining a spotlight on the process of obtaining a mining or exploration permit and asking: who gets the right to mine?
 And under what conditions?

 Working collaboratively with governments, companies, civil society organisations and communities, we want to build a fairer, clearer and cleaner process for obtaining a mining permit.
 By building a better system and a fairer process we can prevent corruption before ground is even broken.